 Mrzyk & Moriceau are two contemporary artists from Montjean-sur-Loire, France.
 Together the eccentric duo create surreal and kaleidoscopic imagery that teeters on the absurd, humorous, and risqué.
 Living by their "one drawing a day keeps the doctor away" motto, has led to hypnotic portfolio that boasts a vast collection of detailed black-and-white ink drawings of a world where inanimate objects come to life and human body parts take on full human personalities.
 Often playing with the female form and sexual innuendo, their work is both clever and comical.
 Mrzyk & Moriceau's work has been exhibited internationally in many group exhibitions, and they have also produced music videos for bands such as The Midnight Juggernauts and Air.

 Emily Nelson is a twenty-seven year old Brisbane based illustrator that loves to illustrate quirky, colourful characters and patterns.
-Her intriguing ink and watercolour illustrations see sausage dogs donning stripey sweaters, hipster bunnies with baguettes and beautiful ladies enjoying icecreams in tropical jungles.
+Her intriguing ink and watercolour illustrations see sausage dogs donning stripey sweaters, hipster bunnies with baguettes and beautiful ladies enjoying ice-creams in tropical jungles.
 Emily has worked Australia wide on some exciting illustration projects, including children's book illustration, large scale wall murals and surface pattern designs for shop interiors, a life sized circus food caravan, fashion illustration for labels such as Faith & Lola and Princess Polly, album cover designs, and many adorable portraits of people and animals.

 Vaso Michailidou is a freelance illustrator from Greece, currently living in Birmingham, UK.
 With a BA in Illustration and Animation from Coventry University, her portfolio boasts an array of unique illustrations, which focus on urban landscapes, portraits and everyday objects.
 Working with mixed materials like felt-tip markers, colour pencils, acrylic paint, tape and Photoshop, Vaso has found a perfect balance within her work, creating highly detailed illustrations that are both realistic and abstract.

 Laura Berger is a Chicago based artist creating quirky and out of this world paintings, illustrations and animations featuring happy little characters and the dreamy adventures they go on.
 Through her art, she strives to explore the connections with ourselves and each other, and how we piece it all together to create personal meaning and a sense of belonging to the greater whole.
 We just can't get enough of her bright and cheerful paintings and wish we could buy everythiiiiiing in her Etsy store.
-If you're just as intrigued by Laura's work as we are, make sure you check out her website and blog for more.